numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 The following link will bring you to a Matplotlib Enhancement Proposal concerning the serialization of Matplotlib figures and widgets.
 [MEP25: Serialization](https://github.com/matplotlib/matplotlib/wiki/MEP25#id7)
+There has been a great interest in the serialization of Matplotlib figures.

 Jupyter Notebook allow coders to compute data in an web - based interactive environment.
 Ipywidgets is a module that extends Jupyter Notebooks and